TagRanger®

 Register - You can now Register your Tag to your Finder by either:

 1. Selecting the 3-dot menu next to the Finder, select Register then selecting your Tag name.
 Note, this menu also allows you to register ALL of your Tags in one operation by selecting ALL rather than just the single Tag name.
-No connection to the Finder or the Tag is required for this.

 2. Selecting the 3-dot menu next to your Tag then select Register.
 This requires a finder to be attached so the register is always targeted towards the attached finder in this case.